-Once the FAFSA has been processed, you will receive your Institutional Student Information Record (ISIR)/ Student Aid Report (SAR) by e-mail within 3-5 days if you provided an e-mail address when you applied.
-This e-mail will contain a secure link so you can access your ISIR/SAR online.
-Your ISIR/SAR will usually contain your Expected Family Contribution (EFC), the number used in determining your eligibility for federal student aid.
+Once the FAFSA has been processed, you will receive an FSS (FAFSA Submission Summary) by e-mail within 3-5 days if you provided an e-mail address when you applied.
+This e-mail will contain a secure link so you can access your FSS online.
+Your FSS will usually contain your Student Aid Index (SAI), the number used in determining your eligibility for federal student aid.
 When Davis University receives your data, you will meet with the Financial Aid Office to determine your aid eligibility.
 You will receive a funding estimate that will tell you the type(s) of financial aid you are eligible to receive from federal, state and institutional sources and how much you may receive.